More

 College Football Bowl Game Rejections: Full List Of Teams That Have Turned Down Post-Season Matchups Ft.
 Iowa State

 A bowl game is considered a reward for a winning season.
-However, due to several reasons, there have been occasions when a team has declined to play a bowl game.
+However, for several reasons, teams have declined to play a bowl game.
 Let’s take a look at teams that have refused to play bowl games.

 College Football Bowl Game Rejections